 - Feed after each heavy flush of bloom

-- Stop feeding about 6 - 8 weeks before the first expected frost.
+- Stop feeding about 6 - 8 weeks before the first expected frost, to discourage new growth that could be killed back during winter.

 Avoid getting the leaves wet during humid weather, to discourage fungal diseases.